rtlopez/esp-fc/docs/setup.md

 > [!WARNING]
 > If these conditions aren't met, your quad will go crazy on the first start and may cause damage or even injury.

-To verify it you can enable **test mode** and spin each motor selectively.
+To verify that you can enable **test mode** and spin each motor selectively.
 To do that,
 1. remove all propellers,
 2. connect batery,
 3. click "I understand the risk...",
 4. move specified slider to spin motor.

-If you are using any analog protocol (PWM, OneShot, Multishot), you need to calibrate your ESCs here.
+If you are using any analog protocol (PWM, OneShot, Multishot), you also need to calibrate your ESCs here.
 To do that
 1. click "I understand the risk...",
 2. move master sliders to highest value
 3. connect battery